aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 Before initializing a staking pool, ensure that there is an existing owner account with 1M APT.

-1. Initialize CLI with a private key from an existing account, such as a wallet, or create a new account.
+1. Initialize [Aptos CLI](../../../tools/aptos-cli/index.md) with a private key from an existing account, such as a wallet, or create a new account.

 ```bash
 aptos init --profile mainnet-owner \